 Who is this for?

-- Graduate early years practitioners who may work in a range of settings across the birth to five sector, including nurseries, schools, home based settings
+- Graduate early years practitioners who may work in a range of settings across the birth to five sector, including nurseries, schools, home-based settings

 - Graduates who want to join the early years sector

-- Full time undergraduates on Early Childhood Studies degree programmes
+- Full-time undergraduates on Early Childhood Studies degree programmes

 If your English or maths GCSE (or equivalent) was taken from 2017 onwards and is graded 1-9 you should check the Ofqual grading summary to confirm if your qualification meets the entry requirements.

 Additionally, if you are applying for the Graduate Entry route, you are required to complete 20 voluntary days within an early years setting prior to being interviewed.
-You will be asked to produce evidence of days completed at interview stage.
+You will be asked to produce evidence of days completed at the interview stage.